Free State of Prussia: Formation

-Forming a new government in Prussia did not prove to be easy.
-While the DDP and the Centre wanted to bring the DVP into the coalition, the MSPD rejected the proposal because of the DVP's closeness to heavy industry and its unclear attitude towards the Republic.
-As a result, Otto Braun did not run as a candidate for Minister President.
-Instead, Adam Stegerwald of the Centre Party was elected with the votes of the previous coalition and the DVP, but his attempt to form a solid grand coalition failed.
-The MSPD then terminated its support, and Stegerwald resigned.

-In a second election on 21 April, Stegerwald was re-elected with the votes of the bourgeois parties including the DNVP.
-He formed a minority government consisting of the Centre and the DDP as well as some independents.
+Forming a new Prussian government did not prove to be easy.
+While the DDP and the Centre wanted to bring the DVP into the coalition, the MSPD rejected the proposal because of the DVP's unclear attitude towards the Republic.
+As a result, Otto Braun did not run as a candidate for minister president.
+Instead, Adam Stegerwald of the Centre Party was elected by the Landtag on 21 April with the votes of the bourgeois parties, including the German National People's Party (DNVP).
+He formed a minority government consisting of the Centre, DDP and three independents.
 They had to seek support from the MSPD and DNVP on a case-by-case basis.

 Pressure on Prussian policy came primarily from external factors.
-After the London ultimatum of 5 May 1921 regarding German payment of war reparations, Allied troops occupied Düsseldorf and Duisburg in the Ruhr.
-The assassination of former Reich Vice-Chancellor and Finance Minister Matthias Erzberger on 26 August by members of the far right Organisation Consul shocked supporters of the Republic.
-In September 1921 the MSPD cleared the way for a coalition with the DVP at its party congress in Görlitz.
+In March 1921, Allied troops occupied Düsseldorf and Duisburg to put pressure on Germany to make its required war reparations payments.
+The assassination of former vice-chancellor and minister of Finance Matthias Erzberger on 26 August by members of the far-right Organisation Consul shocked supporters of the Republic.
+In September 1921, the MSPD cleared the way for a coalition with the DVP at its party congress in Görlitz.
 Otto Braun stated:What we are dealing with here is the conversion of our party from an acting to a governing party.
-This is very difficult for many because it takes us from a comfortable position to one that is sometimes very uncomfortable and full of responsibility. ...
+This is very difficult for many because it takes us from a comfortable position to one that is sometimes very uncomfortable and full of responsibility. [...]
 The comrades who speak against the resolution do not have sufficient confidence in the power of our party's appeal.
-We must have the will to power.After the MSPD withdrew support from the government in October 1921, accusing the Ministry of State of leaning towards the DNVP, negotiations began to form a grand coalition.
+We must have the will to power.

+After the MSPD withdrew support from the Prussian government in October 1921, accusing the Ministry of State of leaning towards the DNVP, negotiations began to form a grand coalition.
 On 5 November 1921, the MSPD and DVP joined the cabinet, and Stegerwald resigned.
 The opposition within the MSPD parliamentary group was considerable.
 Forty-six deputies voted for and 41 against the formation of a grand coalition.
 There were also significant reservations within the DVP.
-In the end, 197 of 339 deputies present voted for Braun as Minister President.
-Ministers were chosen from the MSPD, Centre, DDP and DVP.
-Carl Severing again became Minister of the Interior.
+In the end, 197 of 339 deputies present voted for Braun as minister president.
+He chose his cabinet from members of the MSPD, Centre, DDP and DVP.
+Carl Severing again became minister of the Interior.